 What really matters is your subject knowledge and your ability level when it comes to determining what subjects and age groups you’d like to tutor.
 Knowing an additional foreign language (such as French, Spanish, German, and even Japanese) adds value to your centre’s services.

-If you’re looking to a start your tuition centre relatively low-key, your own home is the best place to set it up.
+If you’re looking to start tutoring at home in a relatively low-key manner, your own home is the best place to set it up.
 Assign a room that’s free from distractions like the TV, sounds of traffic, pets, and other members of your family.

 The room needs to be large enough to fit a good-sized table that seats a maximum of eight people.
 You’ll naturally also need sturdy, but comfortable chairs for your students.
 Keep a box of pens and other stationery at hand too – you’ll need it!

 For large-scale centres, you’ll either need to rent a space or convert any additional property you have to accommodate larger batches of students.
 How much of it you’ll require depends on the size of your intended centre.

 You also need to factor in enough space to include washroom facilities.
 Remember to check with local building authorities whether you need special municipal permits to set up your centre – these vary from city to city.